STEP PARENT ADOPTION COLORADO

 Step parent adoption is a common yet unique process.
 It occurs when the spouse of one of the child’s biological parents adopts the child as their own.
 This adoption process is easier than other types of adoption because of the involvement of a birth parent.
 However, there are still some legal barriers that must be overcome to complete the process.

-What is the Process of Step Parent Adoption?
+What is the Process of Step Parent Adoption in Colorado?

 The process for a step parent adopting a child is quicker and cheaper than if a non-family member was adopting.
 It is also overall a much simpler process.
 In an adoption where a family member is not involved, extensive screening procedures must be conducted.
 This includes home visits and studies, background checks, and exhaustive interviews.